Igloo round and barrel rectangular domes floor types. Dome, arch, vault shapes circular brickwork.

 rectangular floor dome.

-Traditionally, it's better to heat up ovens slowly using mini fire, so the heat soaked in walls cooks for you for a long time, slow heating process - more evenly heated walls (dense walls have equal temperature on inside and outside, insulation on outside protects this heat not to be wasted thru the top - that would be the wrong way!)
+Traditionally, it's better to heat up ovens slowly using mini fire, so the heat soaked in walls cooks for you for a long time, slow heating process - more evenly heated walls (dense walls have equal temperature on inside and outside, insulation on outside protects this heat not to be wasted through the top - that would be the wrong way!)
 To heat up oven faster or to keep any type of wood burning dome hot for longer cooking times, it doesn't depend on it's shape (unless you were into scientific precision and be happy with totally minor differences.)
 It depends on if the oven has proper vault and door heights set, refractory part thickness and bulk density (one part of typical physical properties), heat insulation or if it is design having internal flue with draught/draft from chimney (with 'cold air inlet' when heating up) or more efficient front 'air vent and hot air passage' design.
 All types of domes can be efficient or not efficient.

 Picture of wood fire heating up the barrel shape dome.